 No. Successful use of Buprenorphine reduces compulsive behavior, loss of control and cravings —all symptoms present in opioid addiction.
 When all symptoms of addiction cease, remission begins.
 Buprenorphine treatment is not switching one addiction for another.

 The most important factor is the difference between physical dependence and addiction.
 Buprenorphine maintains some of the preexisting physical dependence, but is easily managed medically and eventually allows for tapering off of Buprenorphine.
 Physical dependence, unlike addiction, is not a medical condition requiring treatment and is a normal physical discomfort when a person has consumed large doses of opiates for a long period of time.

 Comparing Suboxone (Buprenorphine) to Methadone

 For many years doctors have used Methadone to treat heroin addiction; however, people who take Methadone are required to visit their Methadone clinic to obtain medicine.
 This can be a barrier to treatment for some individuals.
 Also, many communities do not have Methadone clinics, so Methadone is not easy or convenient to acquire.
 Suboxone (Buprenorphine) is also used for addiction treatment, but instead of getting it at a special clinic, a physician prescribes it in the office for the person to take home—making treatment and recovery easier.
 Methadone users also may require more and more Methadone over time as it does not have diversion technology, such as Naloxone.

 We understand that making the decision to get help for your opiate addiction is difficult.
 BRIGHTSIDE Clinic wants to help you, and we are currently taking patients.

-If you are in immediate need of assistance, please do not hesitate to call us at any of our three locations:
+If you are in immediate need of assistance, please do not hesitate to call us.

 View our comprehensive list of frequently asked questions for more information about types of opioids and answers to common addiction treatment questions.